learn-co-curriculum/sinatra-multiple-controllers/README.md

 # Sinatra Multiple Controllers

 ## Objectives
-1. Multi-Controller Application structure.
-2. Mounting multiple controllers

-## Intro
+1. Describe the structure of a multi-controller application
+2. Separate domain concepts in our code into separate controllers
+3. Mount multiple controllers in config.ru file using run and use commands

+## Separating Out Our Controllers

 If you think about a typical e-commerce application, you would need at least two models: one for orders and one for products.
 The products model would require a series of routes all starting with `/products`, and the orders model routes would start with `/orders`.  `/products/1` would represent requesting information about the very first product, and `/orders/1` would represent requesting information about the first order.